 - Staff -service options available on most instruments

-- Protein quality control (solubility, oligomeric state, secondary, tertiary structure assessment)
+- Proteins - solubility, oligomeric state, secondary, tertiary structure assessments

 - Consultation and assistance